viclm/numeric-keyboard/README.md

 ```

 #### `theme`
-The style of keyboard can be modified global or per key, currently it only supports several limit style like font color and background color, however you can override CSS directly for complicated style.
+The style of the keyboard can be modified global or per key, currently, it only supports several limit style like font color and background color, however, you can override CSS directly for the complicated style.
 ```javascript
 // the default style declaration import { keys } from 'numeric-keyboard'